Delinquent Taxes Hardship Information

 How do I apply?

-Please complete our Financial Hardship Application and return it to the Van Buren County Treasurer’s office by March 17, 2021.
-Please describe your plan to pay all delinquent taxes by March 31, 2022.
+Please complete our Financial Hardship Application and return it to the Van Buren County Treasurer’s office by April 1, 2024.
+Describe your plan to pay all delinquent taxes by March 31, 2025.
+This includes the 2022 and all prior year taxes.

 FINANCIAL HARDSHIP POLICY